codevalley/friday-api/docs/planning/tasks-plan.md

 # Tasks Feature Implementation Plan

+## Development Workflow
+1. Pick the next incomplete task from the plan (tasks are ordered by dependency)
+2. Implement the task following the established patterns from Notes/Moments/Activities
+3. Write tests before or alongside the implementation (TDD preferred)
+4. Mark the task as complete (✓) and add implementation details/comments
+5. Run all tests to ensure no regressions
+6. Move to the next task

 ## Overview
 This plan outlines the implementation of a new `Task` entity following the established four-layer architecture pattern (Domain → Repository → Service → Router) used in the existing codebase for Notes, Moments, and Activities.